wphipps5/dia-amyloid/2-dda_nsaf_composite_index_calc/README.md

 Kappa light chain amyloidosis
 Fibrinogen A amyloidosis
 Keratin-associated amyloidosis

-A lambda-kappa differential index is also calculated to support discrimination between AL lambda and AL kappa amyloidosis.
+A lambda–kappa differential index is also calculated to support discrimination between AL lambda and AL kappa amyloidosis.

 Run
-Execute the script from the directory containing the input files:
+Run the script from the directory containing the input files:

 python nsaf-composite-index-calc.py